 Pillars of a Coordinated Access System include:

 1. The By Name List helps capture important information of individuals and families experiencing homelessness.
+The By Name List features a prioritization matrix which ensures that folks who are most in need, and most vulnerable, will be served first.

 2. Homeless-serving agencies and community partners use a common assessment tool to help identify the needs, strengths and vulnerabilities of an individual so they are better able to be connected to proper housing services.